Ten Ways to Get Involved

 - Spread the word.
 Tell everyone you know about your interest in The Big Read.
 Hand out flyers or post them in shop windows.
 Get the word out.

 - Stay engaged with social media.
-Use #NEABigRead to share about your experiences at a Big Read event and see how others are participating around the nation.
+Follow us on Twitter and Pinterest!
+Use #NEABigRead to share your experiences about the program and see how others are participating around the nation.

 - Read, read, read!